Extra lessons

 Lebo: I battled with maths.
 Back then we had no fast internet or portals to log onto.
 The devices that were popular when I was in matric were the Nokia 6110 and 3200, and were used for voice calls and texting.
 When I needed extra info the library was my best friend and I was fortunate because the area I lived in and school I attended provided them.
 When you look at the schools we visit, they do not have libraries or extra lessons, so it makes it harder for a student to improve.

 Thomas: I had issues with maths and science that led to me switching to business economics and biology.
-If I had access to Vodacom e-school then, I wouldn’t have changed my subjects.
+If I had access to Vodacom e-Learning then, I wouldn’t have changed my subjects.
 The portal would have highlighted what I missed in class.
 To have a tutor who not only is free but also has videos, audio and assessments to embed the knowledge is priceless!

 A Thomas: The platform has made it a bit easier for parents as they are able to view their children’s progress and assist where they can.
 Keep in mind that many parents of these kids are illiterate.
 When a pupil comes back from school struggling with a certain subject, the parent sometimes can’t help.
-This makes the Vodacom e-school portal even more important, as it teaches both pupils and parents, creating a culture of discussing schoolwork in the home.
+This makes the Vodacom e-Learning portal even more important, as it teaches both pupils and parents, creating a culture of discussing schoolwork in the home.

 thumb